-For subjects with a symptomatic pneumonitis in the absence of infection (eg, onset of cough without fever and lack of response to anti-infective measures), study drug should be interrupted and therapy with corticosteroids should be instituted [Lioté 2010].
-Resumption of study drug at Dose Level -1 should only be considered if the subject is experiencing evidence of substantial clinical benefit from therapy and other options for treating the subject's CLL are very limited; reoccurrence of drug-related pneumonitis upon rechallenge should result in permanent discontinuation of study treatment.
+For subjects with a symptomatic pneumonitis (eg, onset of cough, dyspnea, hypoxia and/or a diffuse interstitial pattern or ground-glass opacities on chest (CT), study drug should be interrupted and therapy with systemic corticosteroids (eg, prednisone, 60 mg/day) should be instituted rapidly [Lioté 2010].
+Resumption of study drug at Dose Level -1 should only be considered if the subject is experiencing evidence of clinical benefit from study drug;

+reoccurrence of drug-related pneumonitis upon rechallenge should result in permanent discontinuation of study drug.